tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 After a few moments, the Cloud Console opens in this tab.

+!!!
+Note
-**Note:** You can view the menu with a list of Google Cloud Products and Services by clicking the **Navigation menu** at the top-left.
+    You can view the menu with a list of Google Cloud Products and Services by clicking the **Navigation menu** at the top-left.

 ![qwiksetup4.png](images/airflow_workshop/qwiksetup4.png)